Steps & Requirements to Become a Medical Coder

 A bachelor’s degree in healthcare administration or health information management is a longer but more complete path to working in medical coding.
 In addition to the foundational understanding of medical coding found in certificate programs and the soft skills learned in the associate’s degree, the bachelor’s degree offers exposure to the broader and more nuanced concepts in healthcare management.
 Graduates learn about human resources, health policy, legislative compliance, data analytics, and project management.
 Although most bachelor’s degrees take four years to complete, medical coders who choose this route are not only at the top of the hiring list for employers; they are also more likely to take on leadership roles and earn higher salaries.

-No matter which pathway one takes to gain their prerequisite education in medical coding, it is essential that the educational institution is accredited.
+No matter which pathway one takes to gain their prerequisite education in medical coding, the educational institution must be accredited.
 Program-specific accreditation is available through the American Health Informatics Management Association (AHIMA), the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), and the American Association of Professional Coders (AAPC).

 Featured Programs for Medical Coders

 Hutchinson Community College offers a certificate program and two associate of applied science (AAS) degree programs in health information management and cancer registry management.
 The program provides students with the clinical experience and instruction to help them develop the technical skills needed to become Certified Tumor Registrars (CTR).
-Tumor registrars are responsible for coordinating, preparing, maintaining, and securing health records in several healthcare settings.
+Tumor registrars coordinate, prepare, maintain, and secure health records in several healthcare settings.

 Keiser University offers an online bachelor of science degree in health information management (HIM), providing students with the skills and knowledge of administrative, medical, ethical, and legal standards and requirements related to the privacy of protected patient information and healthcare delivery.
 Graduates of this program will be eligible to sit for the Registered Health Information Administrator (RHIA) exam offered by the American Health Information Management Association (AHIMA).

-Made up of 120 credits, the program includes courses such as introduction to health information management; health data concepts & standards; medical terminology; pathophysiology for HIM; pharmacology for HIM; ICD-10-CM/PCS coding; health insurance and reimbursement; alternative health record systems; and database management systems.
+Made up of 120 credits, the program includes courses such as introduction to health information management; health data concepts & standards; medical terminology; pathophysiology for HIM; pharmacology for HIM; ICD-10-CM/PCS coding; health insurance and reimbursement; alternative health record systems; and data analytics and research methods.

 Graduates will be prepared to work in various settings throughout the healthcare industry including group medical practices, hospitals, nursing homes, insurance companies, clinics, home care providers, and government agencies.

-• Accreditation: Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM); Southern Association of Colleges and Schools Commission on Colleges
+- Accreditation: Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM); Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 Step Two: Earn Preliminary Credentialing (Six Months)